Rutgers University

 LECTURE NOTES

-As part of a "special assignment" for the course, every student in this class is required to prepare an electronic version of the lecture notes for exactly two lectures that were assigned to them.
-You can find below a collection of lecture notes that have been prepared by the students taking this course.
+As part of a "special assignment" for this course, every student in this class (from 2005) was required to prepare an electronic version of the lecture notes for exactly two lectures that were assigned to them.
+You can find below a collection of lecture notes that have been prepared by the students who took this course in 2005.

 Lecture 1 & 2